by GDL 629 19136

 “‘Bye, Wes!
 ‘Bye, Rammy!”
 The not-quite-so Grim Reaper waved goodbye.
 “See ya much later!
 Well, maybe not so much later for you, Rammy!”
 She allowed a sly grin.

-The dream came again, swirling round as a lanquid tide, a liquid reality that Wesley swam through, glimpsing the past, present, and the future.
+The dream came again, swirling around like a languid tide, a liquid reality that Wesley swam through, glimpsing the past, present, and future.
 He would only take fragments back to the waking world with him, but it would be enough.

 Desire ran the back of her hand slowly down Sandy Hawkins’ cheek, savoring the mixture of fear and desire.

 “Uh-oh.”
 Loki scrambled up immediately.
-“Uh, Desire, we’d better get out of h–”
+“Uh, Desire, we had best take our lea–”

 Wesley and Ramulus both awoke with a start.

-Wesley leaped up with an agility he hadn’t possessed in decades, and while Ramulus rose to attack, Wes sliced in with an uppercut, hurling him off the table toward the far wall.
+Wesley leaped up with an agility he hadn’t possessed in decades.
+While Ramulus rose to attack, Wes sliced in with an uppercut, hurling him off the table toward the far wall.

 Sandy couldn’t believe his eyes.
 “We… uh… Sandman?
 Wow!”